 Bones holds a very special place in our hearts.
 He was one of our very early rescues and wasn't with us for very long.
 He was on the slaughter pipeline and it is believed that was a pack horse in the Havasu canyons.
 He was in very poor shape and spirits when we picked him up, but when we asked him to load in to our trailer he seemed to know that we were taking him to a much better place.
 He made the journey and accepted our care very willingly.
 We had the vet see him and she said at least some of his issues could be resolved.
 The longer we had him, the more issues we noticed.
 We got the sores on him healed, his paraphimosis addressed, and got a little bit of weight on him.
 However, after 8 weeks of feeding him all of the mash he could eat, he wasn't gaining much.
-He was getting depressed because he couldn't be turned out with friends, but he was too unstable due to worsening neurological issues.
+He was getting depressed because he couldn't be turned out with friends, he was too unstable due to worsening neurological issues.
 After the vet seeing him several more times, and the discovery that he was likely closer to 40 years old, we made the decision to let him go peacefully.